fare/asdf/README.md

 Building ASDF
 -------------

-First, make sure ASDF is checked out under a path registered by the source-registry, if that isn't the case yet (see the [manual](http://common-lisp.net/project/asdf/asdf.html)).
+First, make sure ASDF is checked out under a path registered to the source-registry, if that isn't the case yet (see the [manual](http://common-lisp.net/project/asdf/asdf.html)).
 One place would be: